-A small upright shrub about 50 cm tall by 30 – 50 cm wide which forms a ground cover.
-It has fine hairy grey foliage which has a strong aroma when crushed, due to the volatile oils.
+A small upright shrub about 50 cm tall by 30–50 cm wide which forms a ground cover.

 It comes from the Esperance district of WA although is not widespread.
 It is typically found in sandy soil growing in swamp-heathland vegetation.

-Lightly prune after flowering in late spring will make it much bushier with a prolific number of terminal flowers.
+Lightly prune after flowering in late spring to make it much bushier with a prolific number of terminal flowers.

 Ideal for containers, rockeries and native garden beds.